Updates regarding faculty, staff, and student DEI-related activity at the Ford School

 Learning and development

-The list of mental health and well-being resources are designed to support faculty, staff, and students through the November 20th transition to remote learning and work.
+The list of mental health and well-being resources are designed to support members of the Ford School community.
 These resources continue to promote help seeking behaviors and emotional well-being practices.

 - Ginger Roots "2's and 4's breathing"